-Quarterly Progress: The MOU between County of Hawai'i Department of Water Supply and County of Hawai'i Planning Department has been signed and the implementation process has begun.
-In Q4, 2023, Architectural and Engineering procurement documents were created and published, with bid submittals due December 31, 2023.
-Next step in the process will be scoring the responding firms for cost and qualifications.
-This will occur in Q1, 2024.
+Quarterly Progress: The MOU between County of Hawai'i Department of Water Supply and County of Hawai'i Planning Department has been signed and the implimentation process has begun.
+In Q4, 2023, Architectral and Engineering procurement documents were created and published, with bid submittals due December 31, 2023.
+A responding A&E firm has been identified to move the project forward in Q2.
+The County is working to draw down funds for this service.
+This drawdown will likely be reflected in Q2 reporting.